 Do you have a learning disability?
-Well, I do and with it comes a lot of challenges.
+Well, I do and with it comes many of challenges.
 Having a learning disability just means it takes longer for you to understand something.
 It does not mean that college is completely out of the question.
-Actually, many with learning disabilities are able to get college degrees.
-They just get the required help.
+Actually, many with learning disabilities are able to get college degrees they just get the required help.
 You should never be ashamed to ask for help.
-People will not look at you differently because you don’t understand something, and if they do they’re not worth keeping in your life anyway.
+People will not look down on you because you don’t understand something, and if they do they’re not worth keeping in your life anyway.

 When I was in school I had trouble with math and reading.
 It didn’t matter how long I looked at the material, it might as well have been in another language.
 A lot of the time, teachers would try to explain it to me and I would still not get it.
 I would tell them that.
 What did they do?
 They would say the exact same thing but in a louder tone.

 My problem isn’t hearing, it’s the material I don’t understand.
 So I would get very frustrated.
-When someone doesn’t understand something, you need to explain it in a different way not say the same thing louder.
+When someone doesn’t understand something, you need to explain it in a different way not say the same thing but in a louder tone.
 If I didn’t hear them I would have said so.
 Sometimes I would get so mad my face would turn bright red and I had to calm myself down.
 I never understood the logic behind why they just repeated themselves when someone didn’t understand something.
 I am assuming it’s because they didn’t know any other way to explain it.

 I had a friend with the same problem.
-She had more of a delay in math that I did.
-She would come and ask me for help.
-I felt so bad that I could not help her because I was barely passing my math class.
+She had more of a delay in math than I did.
+She would sometimes come and ask me for help but since I was barely passing my math class I couldn’t help her.
+I felt so bad that I couldn’t help but I was better off not helping than trying to help and confusing her more.
 I wasn’t failing out of pure laziness, it was because of the curriculum, it was designed in a way that had the students teach themselves to do all the problems.
 I got lucky and I had a teacher that helped me, but my friend was not so lucky.
-I still couldn’t help my friend, even though I was getting help from the teacher.
-There was a lot of stuff I just never understood.
+I still couldn’t help my friend, even though I was getting help from the teacher because there was stuff I just never understood!

 Having a learning disability can be challenging but you can also learn a lot about yourself through it.
 Once you know you’re learning style it can be a lot easier to study.
 If you don’t know your learning style and you have a learning disability, it’s worth exploring.
 It will help you learn more efficiently so you spend a lot less time studying.
 You will know what tools you need.
 If you have any questions about learning disabilities please leave them in the comments below.